-This "Wicca for Beginners" page is a central index for the various Wiccan pages on the site.
+This "Wicca for Beginners" page is a central index for the various Wiccan pages on the site, and there are lots of them.
 I figured that even though you don't need to be Wiccan in order to practice witchcraft, this is still a topic that most people are going to be interested in.

 First of all, what does it mean to be Wiccan?
 Unfortunately, the term has been misused so many times in recent history that it has lost a lot of its real meaning.
 People seem to think that whatever path of Pagan belief they are following can be called "Wicca".
 That is not the case.
 Your personal path is just as valid as anyone elses but if you are not following the basic tenets of Wicca, then you are not Wiccan.

 Basically, Wicca is a Neo-Pagan religion that was either founded or discovered (depending on who you ask) by Gerald Gardner in the mid 1950s.

 Most people feel that the religion in it's modern state can only be traced back to this point, regardless of how much Gardner based his practices on older traditions.
 So do not treat Wicca as a thousand-year old ancient religion.
 It's not.

 Wicca has a male and female deity (not a whole pantheon), and it focuses strongly on natural cycles for its 8 sacred Sabbat days of the year.
 Originally, Wicca was an initiation-based religion that required coven membership.
 That was mainly because learned from established members was the only way to learn.
 Today, there is enough information out there on Wicca that it is possible and generally accepted to be a solitary Wiccan if you choose.
 Some people do not agree and will only consider people to be truly Wiccan if they are in a coven.